I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 Peloton has something for everyone.

-The instructors are world-class motivators, and they all have interesting personalities.
+The instructors are world-class motivators, and they all have different personalities.
 Not every instructor will be a good fit for you, but after a couple of weeks, you’ll have a go-to instructor.

 There are at least five new cycling classes posted per day, and there’s an on-demand archive from each live class.